Installing the BREWHA 100% stainless heating element

 - element sheath is made of Incoloy 840, a nickel chromium alloy of steel specially designed for the best possible resistance to water-heating corrosion.
 The flange is made of 430 stainless steel, used for its ability to be cold-headed (a forming process that allows it to hold the heating element).

-- have a grounded element guard, an aluminum Hubbell cord grip, 8' of power cord and an L6-30 240V plug to fit the socket on the BREWHA Power Box
+- have a grounded element guard, an aluminum cord grip, 8' of power cord and an L6-30 240V plug to fit the socket on the BREWHA Brewery Electric Power Controller

-- installed in a more compact, esthetically pleasing enclosure which doesn't get in the way
+- installed in a more compact, aesthetically pleasing enclosure which doesn't get in the way

-- use a compression gasket to seal against the enclosure, the same way water heating elements seal in household hot water tanks.
-Thread tape and pipe dope is no longer necessary for a perfect seal
+- use of a compression gasket to seal against the enclosure, the same way water heating elements seal in household hot water tanks.
+Thread tape and pipe dope is no longer necessary for a perfect seal.
+If heater needs tightening, a water heater wrench can be purchased here (or here for 9500W heater wrench).

 - Install the heating element with the slot in the cap pointing down.
 The slot down ensures that if water leaks through, it runs out the bottom of the guard.